frootlab/rian/docs/install.rst

 Install
 =======

-Nemoa requires Python 3.7 or later.
+Rian requires Python 3.7 or later.
 If you do not already have a Python environment configured on your computer, please see the instructions for installing the full `scientific Python stack <https://scipy.org/install.html>`_.